ESMWG/NoahMP-Example/README.md

 This repository contains all the files needed for running NoahMP.

-You can download the files via the link [https://github.com/esmwg/NoahMP-Training/archive/master.zip] or clone this repository using [Git](https://git-scm.com/).
+You can download the files via the link [https://github.com/esmwg/NoahMP-Training/archive/master.zip] or clone this repository using [Git](https://git-scm.com/) [git clone https://github.com/esmwg/NoahMP-Training.git].

 Once downloaded, locate the `NoahMP-Training` directory in your WSL terminal or VirtualBox.